Monument to Nicolas I

 - opening of the railway Petersburg-Moscow (1851).

-Legend: “You can’t catch!” – such inscription appeared on the monument in the first night after installation.
-This was an allusion to the Bronze Horseman, a monument to Peter I, who is on the other side of St. Isaac’s Cathedral.
+Legend: “You can’t catch me!” – this inscription appeared on the monument in the first night after installation.
+This was an allusion to the Bronze Horseman, a monument to Peter I on the other side of St. Isaac’s Cathedral.
 Nicholas I always admired the great ancestor, however, according to Alexander Pushkin, “there was a lot of ensign in him, and a bit of Peter the Great.”